alexgenin/chouca/README.md

 [![Codecov test coverage](https://codecov.io/gh/alexgenin/chouca/branch/master/graph/badge.svg)](https://app.codecov.io/gh/alexgenin/chouca?branch=master)
 <!-- badges: end -->

-# Chouca: a probabilistic cellular automaton engine
+# Chouca: a fast engine for probabilistic cellular automata

-Probabilistic cellular automata are a class of models that describe a system in space the dynamics of cells on a 2D regular grid.
-Each cell can be in one of several states.
+[Probabilistic cellular automata](https://en.wikipedia.org/wiki/Stochastic_cellular_automaton) are a class of models that are based on a 2D grid of cells, each being in one of several discrete states.
 At each time step, they can transition to other states with some probability.
 This probability typically depends on the neighbors of the cell and the global state of the landscape.

 You probably already know Conway's game of life -- a probabilistic cellular automaton is identical, except that cell transitions do not always occur when a rule is satisfied,